Silver Creek, New York: Health care and law enforcement

 Silver Creek is served by Brooks Memorial Hospital in Dunkirk, NY.

 Trauma cases are treated at the Erie County Medical Center in Buffalo and UPMC Hamot in Erie, Pennsylvania.
 In August 2009 a flash flood affected Silver Creek, Sunset Bay and Gowanda.
 As a result of the flood, the New York State Department of Health closed Tri-County Memorial Hospital.
 The Village of Silver Creek dissolved the Police Department and contracted with the Chautauqua County Sheriff's Office for patrols along with assistance from the New York State Police when needed.
+In January-February 2020 Lakeshore Hospital in Hanover closed for good, leaving Brooks Memorial in Dunkirk as the closest hospital.
+Most are taken to hospitals in Buffalo, or Erie when the Brooks emergency room is full.

 The village has a volunteer fire department with 50–60 active volunteers and junior firefighters, operating in tandem with the Silver Creek Emergency Squad.
 They are trained by the New York State Office of Fire Prevention and Control and the New York State Department of Health's Bureau of Emergency Medical Services.
 On August 9, 2009, the emergency-squad building, the village fire hall and its vehicles sustained extensive damage in a flash flood; the public works department on North Main Street was destroyed (it has since moved to a new building in the former Bentges distributing plant on Routes 5 and 20 in the Town of Hanover.
 Several homes along Walnut Creek were badly damaged or destroyed, and the Silver Village Trailer Park was leveled by flooding from Silver Creek.
 Some village streets were badly damaged or washed away by the flood waters.
 A funeral home, church and school were also badly damaged.

 Both Mercy Flight, a nonprofit medivac service based in Buffalo and LifeStar, a medivac service affiliated with UPMC Hamot in Erie, serve the Silver Creek area.